jchristopher/wpseo-pinterest-rich-pins-woocommerce/readme.txt

 1. New Pinterest tab with Rich Pin fields added to WordPress SEO's meta box

 == Changelog ==

+= 0.1.1 =
+* Fixed white screen of death if WPSEO was not active (props pjv)
+* Fixed an issue where the proper meta description was not output (props awcase3rd)

 = 0.1 =
 *   Initial release